Library

 Patrons may have up to 120 minutes per day on the public computers.

 There is no fee to use the public computers.
-Printing charges are ten cents per page for Black & White prints and fifty cents per page for Color prints.
+Printing charges are $0.10 per page for Black & White prints and $.0.50 per page for Color prints.

 As with other resources in the Library, Library staff can assist patrons in using the computer when needed, but cannot fill out forms or type in personal information for patrons.